 Winter fishing for steelhead is slow and patient.
 Fish are sluggish in cold water.
 We must present our lures naturally and convincingly.

 Focus on slow currents and use flies or beads that look like natural prey.
-This can help us catch more fish.
+50/50 Hot Pink and Watermelon beads are winter favorites.

 Adjusting our fishing to the seasons can greatly improve our chances.
 Each season brings its own challenges and opportunities for catching steelhead trout.